itsthejoker/filamentcolors.xyz/README.md

 - poetry install

 3) Configure settings
-There are two common local approaches:
-- EITHER set ENVIRONMENT=local to use filamentcolors.settings.local
-- OR create a local_settings.py in the project root (same folder as manage.py).
-If present, it is automatically loaded and takes precedence.
+Create a local_settings.py in the project root (same folder as manage.py) with the below content.

-Example local_settings.py:
+local_settings.py:

 ```python
 from filamentcolors.settings.base import *